ruby-jokes/ji_talk/slides.md

 !SLIDE

 ## Interviewing sucks.
-You get asked dumb questions, and and are asked to perform stupid programmer tricks.
+You get asked dumb questions, and are asked to perform stupid programmer tricks.

 !SLIDE